 Our story in pictures

 The tall spire of Christ Chapel at Gustavus-Adolphus Colledge was blown over at the college, countless windows were broken in numerous buildings, cars were destroyed in parking lots, and many trees were destroyed before the tornado moved down into the valley.
-Fortunately, most of the students were on a scheduled break from their studies and were not present on the campus.
+Fortunately, most of the students were on a scheduled break from their studies and were not present on campus.

 Church of St. Peter & the Evangelical Lutheran Church